Knowledge

 inductive-vs-deductive-method (1).png

-The inductive method starts with specific observations and builds up to broader generalizations.
+The inductive method starts with specific observations, and builds up to broader generalizations.
 You’re basically spotting patterns or trends in the data.
 This leads you to make conclusions that are likely but will change if new information comes in.
+It's fundamentally exploratory and open-ended, making it ideal for situations where you're not sure what you might find.

 Inductive vs Deductive Method: Similarities